leterDieu/Stellarity-mcoc/mkdocs/docs/items/tamaris.md

 - Tamaris prioritizes nearest weak mob while choosing a target to execute next.
 Keep in mind while trying to chain execute a group of weak mobs.
 - The execute treshold is lower for certain mobs.
     - In PvP, health percentage required to mark a player 'executable' is **20%**.
-    - On bosses *(Wither, Empress of Light)* and Wardens, this treshold is **15%**.
+    - On bosses *(Wither, Empress of Light)* and Wardens, this treshold is **10%**.

-        - This means that:
-            - The Wither can be executed while below 45:heart: x ₂₂․₅ health.
-            - The Empress of Light can be executed while below 120:heart: x ₆₀ health.
-                - This is a major help during the fight due to Empress' high defense and damage reduction.
-            - Warden can be executed while below 75:heart: x ₃₇․₅ health.
-        - This does not apply to modded bosses or bosses from other datapacks, following 25% treshold instead.
+		!!! info "Adding compatibility"

+			Modders can extend the `stellarity:boss` tag with their own boss mob IDs to set their execute treshold to 10%

+			Boss Datapack developers can add the `stellarity.boss` tag to their boss entity.
+This does the same thing as extending the tag, but only for one particular entity.

     - Non-living entities *(Item Frames, Armor Stands, etc.)* and the Ender Dragon are immune to Tamaris' execute.
 - Try not to use this weapon in Multiplayer while teaming up with other players, as it could potentialy lead to one of your allies being accidentaly executed.
 	- Execute move targets the closest weak mob, so use it to avoid mistakes.

 ## Trivia
-- The way how execute ability works is that it deals 999 damage with 100% armor penetration, instead of directly doing `/kill`.
+- The execute ability deals 999 damage with 100% armor penetration instead of doing `/kill` directly.
     - This is because `/kill` ignores <i class="icon-minecraft icon-minecraft-totem-of-undying"></i>Totems of Undying.
 - This item was intended to be called `Void Star`, but the official name was changed before release.
     - It was also supposed to have a [consecrated](../mechanics/consecration.md) variant called `Hallow Star`, which would simply have different visual and sound effects.